agn453/RSTS-E/README.md

 Paul Koning has some additional updates for DECnet/E for the Event Logger (EVTLOG.TSK) and for Async DDCMP support over a serial line.

+[Update 25-Aug-2020] There's also a replacement NCP program to fix the "SHOW NODE" command.

 You'll find these on his GitHub at

 https://github.com/pkoning2/decstuff